paraglider-project/paraglider/docs/IMPLEMENTATION.md

 Find all the address spaces currently used by the Invisinets deployment in a given cloud and namespace.

 Input Details:
-* The `InvisinetsDeployment` contains the URI/ID necessary to find the Invisinets networks (eg, subscription + resource in Azure or project in GCP)
+* The `InvisinetsDeployment` contains the URI/ID necessary to find the Invisinets networks (eg, subscription + resource in Azure or project in GCP) as well as the namespace to collect addresses from

 Resources to Create:
 * None